In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 So that, rather than ruminating about problems, you begin to actively lookout for solutions.

-The truth is that everyone does it already - everyone speaks to themselves.
 The only difference is that when you get intentional about it (when you start practicing self-love affirmation) you'll begin to catch yourself in the process of talking down on yourself, and you'll be able to switch it up - and say loving things instead.

 At first, you might feel silly saying it - it might even sound ridiculous.
 But if you want to be more than you are today, and have the belief that greatness resides inside of you, then you might want to cultivate a habit of saying, like Muhammad Ali,